ripcdoc/virtualmin-domains-expiry-monitor/README.md

   - Check if the domain in question has a valid SSL certificate and WHOIS data available.

 - **Logging Issues**:
-  - Ensure that the log file's directory is writable.
+  - Ensure that the log file`s directory is writable.
 Adjust permissions or change the logging path if needed.

 ## Author

-Created by **Dr. Peter O'Hara-Diaz**.
+Created by **Dr. Peter O`Hara-Diaz**.
 This script is intended for use by system administrators to simplify the monitoring of SSL and domain expiration on Webmin-managed servers.

 ## License